All We Imagine as Light (2024) Cairo International Film Festival 2024

 Unfolding in two parts and shifting deftly from realism to reverie All We Imagine As Light centres on two women caught in impossible love stories in modern day Mumbai.
 Prabha, a nurse, shares a flat with Anu, yet they hardly know each other and are further constrained from forming a friendship due to shameful secrets that trap them from sharing their personal lives.
 Both women are disappointed by love, for differing reasons, and this emotional claustrophobia pervades the first part of the drama.

+There’s nothing brash or bossy about these characters they both bear their difficulties with restraint and modesty.
 Anu, a Hindu, is in love with a Muslim man and forced to conceal her relationship due to societal constraints.
 All the two of them want is to make love but this is frowned upon, even nowadays.

 Prabha is caught in an arranged marriage with a man who has since cleared off to his village.
 One day, out of the blue, a rice cooker arrives in the post, supposedly from her estranged husband.
 This innocent gift sends Prabha into a deep depression, opening up fresh wounds of romantic disillusionment and upsetting her emotional equilibrium once again.
 She is a married woman constrained by all the ties that it implies, but the disappearance of her husband leaving her lonely and desperate.

-The second part of film brings an uplifting almost dreamlike tonal shift that sees the women freed from their inertia when they set off on a road trip to a beach resort where a mystical forest creates space for dreams to be unleashed.
+The second part of the film brings an uplifting almost dreamlike tonal shift that sees the women freed from their inertia when they set off on a road trip to a beach resort where a mystical forest creates space for dreams to be unleashed.

 IN CINEMAS FROM 23 NOVEMBER 2024